ryphon/zomboid-k8s/README.md

 # K8s Zomboid Installation

-This isn't really meant as a "do this yourself" solution, mostly just as an example of how _I_ did it.
+This isn't meant as a "do this yourself" solution, purely an example of how _I_ did it.

 Used the wonderful container by @Renegade-Master [here](https://github.com/Renegade-Master/zomboid-dedicated-server).